 three key reasons why this drama is so remarkable.
 (Spoilers are avoided.)

-1. A balance between historical accuracy and entertainment
+1. A balance between historical accuracy and

 Living in a manner that closely resembles what we would now